AdobeDocs/commerce-admin.en/help/catalog/product-create-bundle.md

    - To make the field a required entry, select the **[!UICONTROL Required]** checkbox.

-   - Click **Add Products to Option** and select the checkbox of each product that you want to include in this option.
+   - Click **[!UICONTROL Add Products to Option]** and select the checkbox of each product that you want to include in this option.

       If there are many products, use the list filters and pagination controls to find the products you need.

-   - Click **Add Selected Products**.
+   - Click **[!UICONTROL Add Selected Products]**.

       ![Add Selected Products](./assets/product-bundle-add-products-to-option.png)<!-- zoom -->

-   - After the items appear in the _Options_ section, choose an item to be the **Default** selection.
+   - After the items appear in the _Options_ section, choose an item to be the **[!UICONTROL Default]** selection.

    - In the _Default Quantity_ column, enter the quantity of each item that is to be added to the bundle when a customer chooses the item.

-   - To allow customers to change the quantity of a bundle item, select **User Defined**.
+   - To allow customers to change the quantity of a bundle item, select **[!UICONTROL User Defined]**.

       >[!NOTE]
       >
       >The quantity can be a preset or user-defined value.
-However, do not assign the _User Defined_ property to checkbox or multiple-select input types.
+However, do not assign the _[!UICONTROL User Defined]_ property to checkbox or multiple-select input types.

       By default, the Default Quantity that is included in a bundle item cannot be changed by the customer.
 However, the customer can enter the quantity of the item that is to be included in the bundle.